bala-elangovan/spring-commons/CONTRIBUTING.md

-# Contributing to Platform Commons
+# Contributing to Spring Commons

-Thank you for considering contributing to Platform Commons!
+Thank you for considering contributing to Spring Commons!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents